• Skip to primary navigation

 2. Overwhelming Withdrawal Symptoms When Stopping Use

-Nobody wants to go through painful or uncomfortable withdrawal when quitting long-term cocaine use.
-Even those who have previously participated in cocaine addiction treatment and who think they can detox on their own and manage a cocaine relapse without outside can find themselves unable to withstand the often overwhelming withdrawal symptoms.
+Nobody wants to go through painful or uncomfortable withdrawal when overcoming cocaine addiction.
+Even those who have previously gone through cocaine addiction treatment and think they can detox on their own can find themselves unable to withstand the often overwhelming withdrawal symptoms.

-Side effects of crack and side effects of cocaine after prolonged cocaine use vary by individual, but none is pleasant and few are easy to overcome alone.
-Indeed, a cocaine addict can experience some serious withdrawal symptoms, including fever and even seizures.
+Side effects of crack and side effects of cocaine after prolonged use vary by individual, but none are pleasant, and few are easy to overcome alone.
+Indeed, someone addicted to cocaine can experience some serious withdrawal symptoms, including fever and even seizures.

-While detoxing from cocaine usually takes only a few days, during that time someone undergoing detox to overcome cocaine addiction often experiences difficult symptoms.
+While detoxing from cocaine usually takes only a few days, someone undergoing detox to overcome cocaine addiction often experiences difficult symptoms during that time.
 These can include:

 • Agitation